Logo-stateuniv

 Financial Aid

-In addition to the usual range of federal and state aid available to college students in Michigan, OCC administrates several of their own need- and merit-based scholarships.
-Check the OCC website for details.
+Students interested in obtaining financial aid must complete the Free Application for Federal Student Aid (FAFSA).
+In addition to the usual range of federal and state aid available to college students in Michigan, such as grants and loans, OCC itself awards several institutional need- and merit-based scholarships.

 Student Financial Aid Details

-There are no residence halls on campus, but there is a vibrant student life at OCC.
-Each term, OCC sponsors a “Welcome Week” for new students.
+There are no residence halls on campus, but there is a vibrant student life on campus.
+Each term, the school sponsors a “Welcome Week” for new students.
 A community resource fair at Welcome Week links students to health care services, housing services, food assistance, and more.

 Clubs and Organizations

-There are over 40 student clubs and organizations at OCC.
+There are over 40 student clubs and organizations.
 These include recreational groups such as Hai Gui Tai Chi Exercise Club, social groups such as Film Society, service groups such as International Youth Fellowship (IYF), and academic and professional groups such as forensics club and the Nursing Students Association.
 The college maintains Womencenter, a program which provides resources for women at the school and in the community to promote political awareness and personal growth.
-OCC also hosts a two day festival for the performing arts in addition to theater performances throughout the year.
+The school also hosts a two-day festival for the performing arts, in addition to theater performances throughout the year.

 Student Life Workshops